bata24/gef/README.md

 - It might work on Ubuntu 20.04 - 21.10, but it is not recommended.

 ### Install
-- Run following commands as root user.
+- Run the following commands as root user.
     ```bash
     # Ubuntu 23.04 or later restrict global installation of python packages with pip3.
     # So you need --break-system-packages option.